MicrosoftDocs/sql-docs/docs/relational-databases/search/troubleshoot-full-text-indexing.md

 > [!IMPORTANT]
 >  Ignoring signature verification makes the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] less secure.
 We recommend that you sign any components that you implement or ensure that any components that you acquire are signed.
 For information about signing components, see [sp_fulltext_service &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-fulltext-service-transact-sql.md).

- > [!IMPORTANT]
->  Transaction Log Restores are not supported by Azure SQL Managed Instance.
-The following troubleshooting guidance does not apply to Azure SQL Managed Instance.

-##  <a name="state"></a> Full-Text Index in Inconsistent State after Transaction Log Restored
+##  <a name="state"></a> Full-Text Index in Inconsistent State after transaction log restored

 When restoring the transaction log of a database, you might see a warning indicating that the full-text index is not in a consistent state.
 The reason for this is that the full-text index on a table was modified after the database was backed up.
 To bring the full-text index to a consistent state, you must run a full population (crawl) on the table.
 For more information, see [Populate Full-Text Indexes](../../relational-databases/search/populate-full-text-indexes.md).